cjsmocjsmo/rusic/README.md

 ## Warning

 Rusic was designed to run on your home network and not on the wider internet.
-It has no authentication system so you have been warned!!!
+It has no authentication system or TLS support, so you have been warned!!!

 Rusic is very much a work in progress so there may be some breaking changes in the future.